 What facilities are at the Seaspray and Golden Beach campsites?

 A number of the campsites have toilet facilities, picnic tables and fire pits.
-Some of the campsites allow dogs and some are pet free.
+Some of the campsites allow dogs and some are pet-free.
 You will find a mixture of grass and sandy pitches.
-Some of the sites will suit caravans (not all) while tents can be used at all of these Gippsland free camping area.
+Some of the sites will suit caravans (not all) while tents can be used at all of these Gippsland free camping areas.

 Talbotville is popular for people who want to get away from it and relax in the Victorian high country.
 Bushwalking, fishing, metal detecting, motorbiking and 4 wheel driving are popular activities while at Talbotville.